deepti-96/Eye-movement-detection/README.md

 ## Analyzing the eye
 Before we dive into the intricacies of image processing, let us look at the eye and consider the many options.
 An eye may be seen in the image below.
-The eye is made up of three major components:
+The eye is made up of three major components:<br />
 • Pupil - the dark circle in the center. <br />
 • Iris – the larger circle, which might be colored differently for various people. <br />
 • Sclera - mainly white. <br />